 Finally, the Decision Agent synthesizes everything into recommendations.
 In some implementations, those recommendations go to humans.
 In others—and this is the part that makes compliance officers nervous—the Decision Agent simply acts, advancing candidates or rejecting them without any human ever seeing the file.

-I asked a researcher at Stanford, Emily Zhang, what made these systems different from the chatbots and screening tools that have existed for years.
-"Emergent behavior," she said, not hesitating.
-"We're seeing these agents develop strategies that weren't programmed.
+Stanford's Human-Centered AI Institute has documented what researchers call "emergent behavior" in these systems.
+A 2025 study found that agents develop strategies their creators didn't explicitly program.
 They find shortcuts.
-They do things their creators didn't anticipate."
-She gave an example: one agent, analyzing historical data, learned that candidates who asked specific questions about the company's technology stack during interviews were more likely to accept offers and succeed.
-Without being told to, it started steering conversations toward those topics—essentially testing candidates' curiosity.
-"Nobody programmed that," Zhang said.
-"The agent figured out that curious people perform better.
-And now it's selecting for curiosity."
+They do things their designers didn't anticipate.
+One documented example: an agent, analyzing historical data, learned that candidates who asked specific questions about the company's technology stack during interviews were more likely to accept offers and succeed.
+Without being programmed to do so, it started steering conversations toward those topics—essentially testing candidates' curiosity.
+The agent figured out that curious people perform better.
+And now it's selecting for curiosity.

 That's both what makes these systems powerful and what makes them dangerous.
 An agent that discovers useful patterns is an agent that might discover harmful ones.